Naturally Nuclear

 I believe we care about and want the same things as most Sierra Club moms and members.
 We want everyone in the world to be able to be able to care for their children like we can for ours.
 We want a world of less air pollution for our kids.
 I changed my mind about nuclear, and my dad changed his mind, too.
 We might be destroying the planet, just like my dad thought.
 But in the end, we both came to think humanity is smart enough to save it.

-Heather Hoff is mother to Zoe, a former reactor operator and procedure writer at Diablo Canyon nuclear power plant in San Luis Obispo, CA. She is a co-founder of Mothers for Nuclear.
-This article represents her opinion alone and not that of her employer.
+Heather Hoff is mother to Zoe and a former reactor operator and procedure writer at Diablo Canyon Nuclear Power Plant in San Luis Obispo, CA. She is a co-founder of Mothers for Nuclear.
+This article represents her opinion alone.

 -April 24, 2016